RonLanzilotta/charIQ_technical/README.md

 ## Technical Notes

-This project's frontend was built using vanilla JS, CSS, and relied heavily on HTML5 Canvas elements.
-The backend was built using JS, node.js, express.js, and deployed using Heroku.
+This project's frontend was built using **vanilla JavaScript, CSS,** and relied heavily on **HTML5 Canvas** elements.
+The backend was built using **JavaScript, node.js, express.js, and deployed using Heroku.**

-First, the daily IBM stock data was pulled from the Yahoo Finance link above and downloaded as a .csv file, converted to JSON, and then injected as static data into the API.
-Below is a snippet of the fetchStockData() function which maps through the raw data and returns an array of objects that have date and price keys with corresponding values.
+First, the daily IBM stock data was downloaded from Yahoo Finance as a .csv file, converted to JSON, and then injected as static data into the API.
+Below is a snippet of the **fetchStockData()** function which maps through the raw data and returns an array of objects that have date and price keys with corresponding values.

 ```
 const stockPrices = Object.entries(stockData).map(([date, values]) => {
     return { date, price: parseFloat(values['Close']) };
 })
 ```

-The pieces of the drawChart() function are as follows: <br>
+Next, we'll look at the **drawChart()** function which is where most of the action happens.
+I've broken it down into its five main parts below: <br>
-- Optimize pixel resolution and initialize chart width and height.
+- Optimize canvas pixel resolution and initialize chart dimensions.
 ```
 const dpr = window.devicePixelRatio || 1;
 const chart = document.getElementById("lineChart");